jeffdubo/us-hate-crimes/README.md

 ### General Instructions
 1. Verify the above software requirements and dependencies have been meet on your computer.
 2. Clone this repository.
-3. If creating a postgreSQL database...
-    * Follow the instructions in the section below to create the database.
-    * Edit the config_blank.py file and update the variables with your postgreSQL database information.
+3. If creating a postgreSQL database, edit the [config_blank.py](config_blank.py) file and update the variables with your postgreSQL database information.
     ```
-        db_username = 'postgres' # Update this if you are not using this default postgreSQL username
+    db_username = '[username]' # Default in pgAdmin is postgres
     db_password = '[your password]'
     b_host = 'localhost'
     db_port = 5432
     db_name = '[name of your database]'
     ```
-4. If using the existing SQLite database...
-    * Edit the config_blank.py file and set the flag to false.
+4. If using the existing SQLite database, edit the [config_blank.py](config_blank.py) file and set the flag to false.
     ```
     postgreSQL_flag = False.
     ```
-4. Update the API key for the US Census Bureau in config_blank.py if you plan to import additional census information using the Juypter notebook ([/data_cleaning_us_census_data.ipynb]('/data_cleaning_us_census_data.ipynb')).
-Note: to get an API key, go to https://api.census.gov/data/key_signup.html.
+5. After updating and saving config_blank.py, rename it to config.py.

+6. If you will be extracting census information using the [data_processing_hate_crime.ipynb](database/data_processing_hate_crime.ipynb) notebook, edit the [census_config_blank.py](database/census_config_blank.py) file in the database directory and update the variable with your API key.
     ```
     census_key = '[your API key]'
     ```
-5. Rename [config_blank.py](config_blank.py) to config.py.
+    You can get an API key at  https://api.census.gov/data/key_signup.html.
+7. After updating and saving config_blank.py, rename it to config.py.
-6. Open a terminal and start the application.
+8. Open a terminal and start the application.
     ```
     python app.py
     ```
     If you are using a postgreSQL database and get a connection refused error message or a failure to connect to the server message, make sure postgreSQL is installed properly and the windows service is running.
-7. Open your Internet browser and go to http://127.0.0.1:5000.
+9. Open your Internet browser and go to http://127.0.0.1:5000.
-8. To stop the application, press CTRL+C in your terminal and close the browser tab.
+10. To stop the application, press CTRL+C in your terminal and close the browser tab.

+# Need to redo section below!!!
 ### PostgreSQL Database Instructions
 These instructions assume you have installed and are familiar with postgreSQL and pgAdmin.
 1. Open pgAdmin and create a database.